-These components were all designed to operate as an integrated system.
-Using other components may damage the system and will certainly provide degraded performance and invalidate void the warranty.
+These components were all designed to operate as an integrated system, and in combination with BTX in vivo electrode accessories.
+Using other reagents, or accessories from manufacturers other than BTX may damage the system and will certainly provide degraded performance and void the warranty.